Pofay/payroll-core/README.md

 # payroll-core
 This is a practice application that ties in my understanding of the Clean Architecture by Uncle Bob and the tools I would like to specialize in(for now).

-Although the Clean Architecture implies that the code doesn't know what medium it is presented or what persistence strategy to use but I'll be using these tools to get a grip on its concepts:
+The Clean Architecture tells that the code should not know what medium it is presented or what persistence strategy to use but I'll be using these tools to get a grip on its concepts:

 1.)
-Travis CI
+JavaFx to introduce me to UI Presentation patterns such as MVP.
 2.)
+As for persistence I think I might go with MySQL.

+For building this Core Library I use the Following:

+1.)
 Maven

-3.)
-JavaFX for the UI

-4.)
-I don't know what database
+2.)
+Travis CI